MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 $container = New-Container -Name "MyContainer" -ContainerImageName WindowsServerCore -SwitchName "Virtual Switch"
 ```

 To see a list of containers on the host and verify that the container was created, run the **Get-Container** command.
-You should see that the new container isn't running.
+You should see that a new container has been created but is not running.

 ```powershell
 Get-Container